Special Relativity -- Applications to astronomy and the accelerator physics: Synchrotron Radiation

 \subsubsection{Influence of the Kick According to Correct Coupling of Fields and Particles}

-Let us discuss the covariant treatment, which makes explicit use of Lorentz transformations.
-Consider the bending magnet radiation from a single electron with a kick with respect to the nominal orbit in $(x,z)$-plane.
-In this case, we additionally have a translation along the $y$-axis with constant velocity $v_y = v\theta_k$.
-We can, then, write the offset of the electron as follows $y = \theta_k z'$.
-Let's put velocity and offset in the relativistic time shift: $\Delta t = t_d - t = -\theta_k^2z'/(2c) + \theta_k^2z'/c = \theta_k^2z'/(2c)$.
-So, the shift in the total phase under the integral along the path can be expressed by the formula $\Delta \Phi_T = \omega\theta_k^2 z'/(2c)$.
-The result agrees with our red shift calculation in the undulator case when the kick is introduced, as it must be.
+Let us now discuss the covariant treatment, which explicitly employs Lorentz transformations.
+Consider the radiation from a bending magnet, emitted by a single electron that receives a transverse kick with respect to the nominal orbit in the $(x,z)$-plane.
+Due to the kick, there is an additional translation along the $y$-axis with a constant velocity $v_y = v\theta_k$.
+The corresponding offset of the electron can be written as: $y = \theta_k z'$.
+We now incorporate the velocity and offset into the relativistic time shift: $\Delta t = t_L - t = -\theta_k^2z'/(2c) + \theta_k^2z'/c = \theta_k^2z'/(2c)$.
+Thus, the resulting shift in the total phase accumulated along the path is given by: $\Delta \Phi_T = \omega\theta_k^2 z'/(2c)$.
+This result is consistent with our redshift calculation in the undulator case when a kick is introduced, as expected.